 Chuck trained for many years with An-shu Stephen Kinryu-Jien Hayes and Shane Raitoshi Stevens.
 So many times he made the drive to the Dayton Quest Center for private lessons with his mentors.
 He specialized and earned the very rare accomplishment diplomas in Gyokko Ryu ninja unarmed combat.
 He also studied in private lessons the ninja kuji no ho “nine powers of the ninja” techniques of self actualization, as well as An-shu Rumiko Hayes’ Ryu Tai ninja yoga.
 He earned the Third Degree Black Belt in modern To-Shin Do self-protection, and was awarded the bu-go warrior name of Yotoshi, “Warrior of the blade of sunshine”.
 An-shu Hayes comments, “Our dojo has lost a truly beautiful warrior spirit.
 Chuck Yotoshi always warmed my heart with his unstoppable dedication to personal growth through the warrior arts.
 An-shu Rumiko and I miss his brightness oh so much.’

 Chuck was the lead instructor at a friend’s dojo for several years before he opened one of his own: Pataskala Martial Arts Academy.
 The dojo was his baby; he loved teaching and he loved his students.
 However, babies are expensive and don’t pay the bills, so he was an engineer by day and a ninja in the evenings and on weekends.
-No matter how tired Chuck was or how much pain he was in (thank you, Army), he was always excited about going to the dojo.
+No matter how tired he was or how much pain he was in (thank you, Army), he was always excited about going to the dojo.

 Chuck treasured the time he spent there with his sons.
 Chase and Kaelin started training when they were three years old.
 (Tiny ninjas running around in their tiny gis are the most adorable thing ever.)
-For years, the three of them trained together, and the boys rose through the ranks to earn Black Belts of their own.
+For years, the three of them trained together and the boys rose through the ranks to earn Black Belts of their own.
 As they progressed, they became coaches and helped their dad teach classes.
 Chuck said the dojo would not have been possible without them.
 He was very, very proud of his boys (and rightly so).

 Chuck loved B-movies, particularly the old horror classics, so he learned how to create his own monsters and props.
 (Coming home to find entrails in the sink and dismembered heads in the living room was just a typical Tuesday at chez Jackson.)
-He started doing freelance makeup and effects for indie films (like Biker Warrior Babe Vs the Zombie Babies From Hell ...he may not have wanted anyone to know that.)
+He started doing freelance makeup and effects for a few indie films (like Biker Warrior Babe Vs the Zombie Babies From Hell ...he may not have wanted anyone to know that.)

 After a few years of freelancing, Chuck opened his own special effects studio.
 He created all sorts of wide-awake nightmares and oddities for his clients: werewolves, zombies, killer chipmunks, sasquatches, dismembered body parts, and even a giant brontosaurus ridden by tiny raptors wielding tiny weapons of mass destruction (which currently resides in the basement).